-- (a) The security of capital and - (b) The liquidity of its investments - 32.
-The Council also aims to achieve the optimum return on its investments commensurate with proper levels of security and liquidity.
-The borrowing of monies purely to invest or on-lend and make a return is unlawful and the Council will not engage in such activity. - 33.
-Investment instruments identified for use in the 2011/12 financial year are listed below under the 'Specified' and 'Non-Specified' Investment categories.
-Guidance states that specified investments are those requiring "minimal procedural formalities".
-The placing of cash on deposit with banks and building societies 'awarded high credit ratings by a credit rating agency' and investments with the UK Government and local authorities qualify as falling under this phrase as they form a normal and minimum part of day to day treasury management. - 34.
-Non specified investment products are those which take on greater risk.
-They are subject to greater scrutiny and should therefore be subject to more rigorous justification and agreement of their use in the Annual Investment Strategy; this applies regardless of whether they are under one year investments and have high credit ratings. - 35.
+- 37. Non specified investment products are those which take on greater risk.
+They are subject to greater scrutiny and should therefore be subject to more rigorous justification and agreement of their use in the Annual Investment Strategy; this applies regardless of whether they are under one year investments and have high credit ratings. - 38.
+The updated CIPFA Code of Practice on Treasury Management (2009) recommends that Council's have regard to the ratings issued by the three major credit rating agencies (Fitch, Moodys and Standard & Poors) and to use the lowest common denominator approach when determining which credit ratings to apply. - 39.
+Whilst the Council will have regard to the ratings provided by these three ratings agencies, it is the opinion of the TMST that using the lowest common denominator approach is too prescriptive and overly mechanical and may engender an over reliance on credit ratings alone. - 40.
 The Council uses Fitch ratings as the basis by which to set its minimum credit criteria for deposits and derive its counterparty limits.
 The TMST may further limit these by using other available information such as Credit Default Swap Rates, Share prices, Ratings Watch & Outlook notices and other quality Financial Media sources.
-Counterparty limits and maturity limits are derived from the credit rating matrix as set out in the tables at paragraphs 47 and 48 respectively. - 36.
-The updated CIPFA Code of Practice on Treasury Management (2009) recommends that Council's have regard to the ratings issued by the three major credit rating agencies (Fitch, Moodys and Standard & Poors) and to use the lowest common denominator approach when determining which credit ratings to apply. - 37.
-Whilst the Council will have regard to the ratings provided by these three ratings agencies, it is the opinion of the TMST that using the lowest common denominator approach is too prescriptive and overly mechanical and may engender an over reliance on credit ratings alone. - 38.
+Counterparty limits and maturity limits are derived from the credit rating matrix as set out in the tables at paragraphs 51 and 52 respectively. - 41.
 Notification of any rating changes (or ratings watch and outlook notifications) by Fitch are monitored daily by a member of the Treasury Management Team.

-- Rating changes by other credit rating agencies are reported to the TMST by Arlingclose. - 39.
-Where a change in credit rating places a counterparty on the approved lending list outside the credit matrix (as set out in tables at paragraphs 47 and 48, that counterparty will be immediately removed from the lending list. - 40.
-Where a counterparty has been placed on Negative Watch or Outlook by a credit rating agency, the counterparty will be immediately suspended from the approved lending list.
-The TMST will then consider the notification and any other information as described in paragraph 34 before deciding whether the counterparty should be reinstated or removed from the approved lending list. - 41.
+Rating changes by other credit rating agencies are reported to the TMST by Arlingclose. - 42.
+Where a change in credit rating places a counterparty on the approved lending list outside the credit matrix (as set out in tables at paragraphs 51 and 52, that counterparty will be immediately removed from the lending list. - 43.
+Where a counterparty has been placed on Negative Watch or Outlook by a credit rating agency, the counterparty's status on the approved lending list will be reviewed by the TMST and appropriate action taken. - 44.
 In addition, the TMST apply further limits, to mitigate risk by diversification.
-These include: - Limiting the amount lent to banks in any one country (excluding the UK) to a maximum of 20% of the investment portfolio. - Limiting the amount lent to any bank, or banks within the same group structure to 15% of the investment portfolio. - 42.
-Where the Council has deposits on instant access, this balance will not be considered when limiting the amount lent to any bank or group of banks to 15%, however the limits as set out in paragraphs 47 and 48 will still apply. - 43.
-Counterparty limits as set out in paragraphs 47 and 48, may be temporarily exceeded by the accrual and application of interest amounts onto accounts such as call accounts and money market funds.
-Where the application of interest causes the balance with a counterparty to exceed the agreed limits, the balance will be reduced when appropriate, dependent upon the terms and conditions of the account and cashflow forecast. - 44.
+These include: - Limiting the amount lent to banks in any one country (excluding the UK) to a maximum of 20% of the investment portfolio. - Limiting the amount lent to any bank, or banks within the same group structure to 15% of the investment portfolio.

+- 45. Where the Council has deposits on instant access, this balance will not be considered when limiting the amount lent to any bank or group of banks to 15%, however the limits as set out in paragraphs 51 and 52 will still apply. - 46.
+Counterparty limits as set out in paragraphs 51 and 52, may be temporarily exceeded by the accrual and application of interest amounts onto accounts such as call accounts and money market funds.
+Where the application of interest causes the balance with a counterparty to exceed the agreed limits, the balance will be reduced when appropriate, dependent upon the terms and conditions of the account and cashflow forecast. - 47.
 Any changes to the approved lending list will continue to be reported to Cabinet as part of the monthly Financial Monitoring Report